Tearfund Canada

 Finances

-Administrative costs are 7% of total revenue.
-Fundraising costs are 20% of donations.
-This results in overhead spending of 27%.
-For every dollar donated to the charity, 73 cents go to the cause.
-This is within Ci's reasonable range for overhead spending.
+Administrative costs are 5% of revenues (less investment income) and fundraising costs are 26% of donations.
+This results in total overhead spending of 31%, which is within Ci’s reasonable range for overhead spending.

 Financial Review